yezyilomo/state-pool/README.md

 const globalState = store.getState(key);
 ```

-Most times it's used to get a global state object to pass to `useGlobal` or `useGlobalReducer`.
+Most of time it's used to get a global state object to pass to `useGlobal` or `useGlobalReducer`.
 For example

 ```js
 const globalState = store.getState(key);